nyris/SDK.Android/README.md

 and based on asynchronous callback system.
 This new SDK offers :

 * Support of Reactive programming paradigm
-* No more Asynchronous Callback/AsyncTask
+* No more asynchronous callback/asyncTask
-* Better Multithreading handling
+* Better multithreading handling
-* Better Error Handling
+* Better error handling
 * Type-safe HTTP client
-* Unified Response
+* Unified response
 * All the different nyris services

 nyris services